zfit/zfit/docs/project/upgrade_guide.rst

 zfit moved from TensorFlow 1.x to 2.x.
 The main difference is that in 1.x, you would mostly built a graph all the time and execute it when needed.
 In TF 2.x, this has gone and happens implicitly if a function is decorated with the right decorator.
 But it is also possible to build no graph at all and execute the code _eagerly_, just as Numpy would.
+So writing just TF 2.x code is "no different", if not wrapped by a :py:func:`tf.function`, than executing Numpy code.

 In short: write TF 2.x as if you would write Numpy.
+If something is supposed to _change_, it has to be newly generated each time, e.g. be a function that can be called.

+zfit offers objects that still keep track of everything.

 Consequences for zfit: